shamardn/QuizApp/README.md

 # QuizApp
-The "Quiz App" is the second project of Udacity's Android Developer Nanodegree
+The "Quiz App" is the third project of Udacity's Android Developer Nanodegree

 ## Project Overview
 The Quiz App project is a chance for you to combine and practice everything you learned in this section of the Nanodegree program.
 You will be making your own Android app - taking it from the idea stage to building out the full app.
 You can share your app with family and friends, as well as with other students in this course.